AaronBachmann/Swagger-API-Documentation/README.md

 | security | Security Requirement Object | Declares what authorization method can be used with the operation.
 Only one security object requirement is needed to authorize a request.
 This definition overrides the security object at the root-level.
 An empty array {} can be used to remove a root-level security declaration. |
 | servers | Server Object | An alternate server array to service the operation.
 An alternate server object will override the server declared at the root-level. |

-The operation object and its properites before the parameter object is added:
+The operation object and its properites before the parameters object is added:

 ![image](https://user-images.githubusercontent.com/68202736/91619800-fbcf4680-e942-11ea-9378-ca81ee694409.png)

+#### Add the parameters object